KostadinovShalon/oln-ssos/README.md

 ## Introduction

-While modern techniques for anomaly detection are focused on Out-of-Distribution classification or uncertainty estimation in semantic segmentation, little attention has been oriented towards object-based anomaly detection.
+While modern techniques for anomaly detection are focused on Out-of-Distribution (OoD) classification or uncertainty estimation in semantic segmentation, little attention has been oriented towards object-based anomaly detection.
 In this regard, a major difficulty is to both detect unseen objects and classify them as anomalies.
 For this reason, we combine the power of a class-agnostic object detector, namely [OLN](https://arxiv.org/abs/2108.06753), with the [VOS](https://arxiv.org/abs/2202.01197) OoD framework to perform anomaly detection on an object level.
 We dub this method **OLN-SSOS**.